Legion of Mary: History

-The Legion of Mary was founded by Frank Duff on 7 September 1921 at Myra House, Francis Street, in Dublin.
+The Legion of Mary was founded by Frank Duff on 7 September 1921 at Myra House, Francis Street, Dublin.
 His idea was to help Catholic lay people fulfil their baptismal promises to be able to live their dedication to the Church in an organized structure, which would be supported by fraternity and prayer.
 The Legion draws its inspiration from Louis de Montfort's book True Devotion to Mary.

-The Legion first started out by visiting women with cancer in hospitals, but it soon became active among the most destitute, notably among Dublin prostitutes.
-Duff subsequently laid down the system of the Legion in the Handbook of the Legion of Mary in 1928.
+The Legion first started out by visiting women with cancer in hospitals, but it soon became active among the most destitute.
+Most notably, the Legion began helping Dublin’s prostitutes in the Monto, the largest red light district in Europe at the time, to run away from their "kip-keepers" and start new lives.
+Duff also set up a similar refuge for unwed mothers, but defied the usual consensus in Ireland at the time by teaching the women how to raise their children instead of giving the babies away for adoption.
+He subsequently laid down the system of the Legion in the Handbook of the Legion of Mary in 1928 the complied activities of the legion.

 The Legion soon spread around the world.
 At first, it was often met with mistrust because of its then-unusual dedication to lay apostolate.
 After Pope Pius XI praised it in 1931, the Legion had its mistrust quelled.

-Most prominent for spreading the legion was Edel Quinn (1907-1944) for her activities in Africa in the 1930s and the 1940s.
-Her dedication to the mission of the legion, even in the face of her ill health (tuberculosis) brought her great admiration inside and outside the legion.
-A beatification process is currently under way for the legendary Quinn, as well as for Duff and Alfie Lambe (1932–1959), the endearing Legion Envoy to South America.
+Most prominent among those who spread the Legion are Edel Quinn (1907-1944) for her activities in Africa in the 1930s and the 1940s.
+Her dedication to the mission of the Legion, despite her ill health (tuberculosis) brought her admiration: her beatification process is currently underway, as well as for Duff and Alfie Lambe (1932–1959), Legion Envoy to South America.

 On 27 March 2014, the Secretary of the Pontifical Council for the Laity, Bishop Josef Clemens, delivered the decree in which the Legion is recognized by the Holy See as International Association of the Faithful.

-In 2021, the Legion celebrated the centennial of its founding, amidst the COVID-19 pandemic, by hosting virtual talks, devotions, and masses.
-The group also resolved to increase its membership and engagement among young people.
-Finally, group has continued to pray for the beatification of Servants of God Frank Duff, Alphonsus Lambe, and Venerable Edel Quin.
+In 2021, the Legion celebrated the centennial of its founding amidst the COVID-19 pandemic, by hosting virtual talks, devotions, and masses.
+The group also resolved to increase its membership and engagement among young people and to pray for the beatification of Servants of God Frank Duff, Alphonsus Lambe, and Venerable Edel Quin.